soijen/soijen.github.io/en/_posts/2018-08-22-exploring-fiordo-montanas-overview.md

 ---
 title: Exploring Fiordo de las Montañas in Patagonia - An Overview
-description: An overview of our trip to Fiordo de las Montañas (Mountains Fjord) in the Reserva Nacional Alacalufes, together with our friends at Patagonian Fjord Expeditions.
+description: An overview of our trip to Fiordo de las Montañas (Mountains Fjord) in the Reserva Nacional Kawésqar, together with our friends at Patagonian Fjord Expeditions.
 author: Sóijen
 layout: post
 latitude: -51.888103